Author. Writing Instructor.

-When she isn't hard at work on the next novel, or mentoring the latest group of writing talent as a part-time instructor for Mt.
-Hood Community College, she enjoys hiking, gardening, and traveling.
+When she isn't hard at work on her next novel, or mentoring the latest group of writing talent as a part-time instructor for Mt.
+Hood Community College, Cindy enjoys hiking, gardening, and traveling.

 You won't find pop-ups on this website, nor will I ask you to subscribe to anything.
 Because of spam bots, you won't even find a clickable email address.
 What you will find are the links below to all the social networks I have a presence on, and where you can direct questions, comments, or just say "Hi."
 I'd love to hear from you!